HellsCrimson/AuthGov/README.md

 Also, even if Ethereum Blockchain is a little bit polluting, it is still better than cutting tons of trees for these paper documents !
 And Ethereum2.0 is coming and will be way more clean !

 # WebApp
+The WebApp is the interface between the user and the decentralised stockage of you documents.
+It allows you to add, update and delete your documents at will with only you in charge.
+It uses an api in C# to do the login process and then send the request to the Blockchain.

 # Encryption :
 Worry about the time when you lose your flash disk ?
 Don’t worry, we have considered this case for you, we have encrypted the private key !